Hoochbeta/Hoochbeta.github.io/README.md

 To do:
 Load information and Grab pictures for Betacon
-Add two divs for information using flex on Check.html Get pictures of Leaders from Website and add an Explanation of what Beta Club is at Hooch at the top of the page Write Documentation
+Get pictures of Leaders from Website and add an Explanation of what Beta Club is at Hooch at the top of the page Write Documentation
 Learn how to use sheets properly